 Much of the work is self-marked.
 The weekly assignments will be assessed by the teacher and the marks, as a percentage, recorded.
-The final examination comprises four papers; two of the papers examine pure mathematics and two examine mechanics.
-Each paper is of duration 1 hour 30 minutes and will be sat at the end of the two year course.
-The examination board is Pearson Edexcel.
+The final examination, at the end of the Upper Sixth, comprises three papers, each of 2 hours' duration.
+The examination board is Edexcel and more information can be found at www.edexcel.com.